 Biomedical and Electronics Engineering

-Bradford was the first University in the UK to offer accredited undergraduate courses in medical engineering.
+Bradford was the first University in the UK to offer accredited undergraduate courses in Biomedical Engineering and Clinical Technology.
 Our courses have a very strong biological, clinical and medical component, while providing core engineering and technology skills.

 At Bradford, you’ll be taught only by lecturers who are involved in cutting edge research and you'll work in their research laboratories, using top-class facilities.
 With around 200 students across all undergraduate courses, following some common modules in your first year, you'll be part of a vibrant and friendly group.